- Official HEC webpage: here

 Stock Price Informativeness and Firms’ Decisions

-“Ripple Effects of Noise on Corporate Investment” with Olivier Dessaint, Laurent Frésard, and Adrien Matray.
-December 2015.
-Presented at the NBER Corporate Finance Meeting (program here) and American Finance Association Meetings, 2017.
+“Noisy Stock Prices and Corporate Investment” with Olivier Dessaint, Laurent Frésard, and Adrien Matray.
+February 2018.
+Presented at the NBER Corporate Finance Meeting and American Finance Association Meetings, 2017.

 - Latest draft available (SSRN).